huc0day/game_the_path_of_growth/README.md

-This is a strategic development game that integrates political strategy, military tactics, survival management, strategic planning, and combat experience, providing players with a comprehensive, multidimensional, and three-dimensional development experience.
+This is a strategic development game called "Nine Domain Profound Pivot", which integrates political strategy, military tactics, survival management, strategic planning, and combat experience, providing players with a comprehensive, multidimensional, and three-dimensional development experience.

 Career system: